rydmike/flex_color_picker/README.md

 We also set `colorCodeHasColor: true`, this changes the style of the displayed color code field's background color.
 It will now use the currently selected color as the field's background color.
 Making it show the color result of our current color selection and opacity slider setting.
-The opacity slider has a checkered background, so you can see how opaque the selected opacity value is, when it is used on top of other widgets or images.
+The opacity slider has a checkered background, so you can see how opaque the selected opacity value is when it is used on top of other widgets or images.

 Below you can see the result of this picker setup, and also a demo of how you can copy-paste a selected color.

-In the demo below we just copy and pate a color from one dialog picker to another, but you can copy-paste colors between the picker and any other app.
-On desktop the app also supports keyboard COPY-PASTE shortcuts.
+In the demo below, we just copy and pate a color from one dialog picker to another, but you can copy-paste colors between the picker and any other app.
+On desktop builds, the app also supports keyboard COPY-PASTE shortcuts.
 For more information about the COPY-PASTE features, see the API guide's chapter regarding its [features](#copy-paste-actions-and-behavior).